fxu1024/fxu1024.github.io/docs/ds/removeworknode.md

 - Leave the selections to decommission roles and skip removing the Cloudera Management Service roles.
 Click Confirm to proceed with removing the selected hosts.

-## 5. Remove the node From Cloudera Manager
+## 5. Remove node From Cloudera Manager

 - In the Cloudera Manager Admin Console, go to Hosts > All Hosts.
 Select the hosts to delete.